opensearch-project/documentation-website/_api-reference/cat/cat-snapshots.md

 ## URL parameters

-All cat snapshots URL parameters are optional.
+All CAT snapshots URL parameters are optional.

 In addition to the [common URL parameters]({{site.url}}{{site.baseurl}}/api-reference/cat/index), you can specify the following parameter:

 Parameter | Type | Description
 :--- | :--- | :---
-master_timeout | Time | The amount of time to wait for a connection to the master node.
+cluster_manager_timeout | Time | The amount of time to wait for a connection to the cluster manager node.
 Default is 30 seconds. time | Time | Specify the units for time.
 For example, `5d` or `7h`.
 For more information, see [Supported units]({{site.url}}{{site.baseurl}}/opensearch/units/).